 For instance, if kids get used to eating salty pasta dishes with little variation in proteins, veggies or spices, they may refuse to try anything that doesn’t look like “normal” spaghetti and meatballs.
 Similarly, if dessert is offered at the end of every single meal, our kids may come to expect something sugary—potentially ignoring their own signs of fullness in favor of that irresistible sugar rush.

 2. Mealtime Environment

 In many cases, children may exhibit picky eating behaviors not because of the food on the table but rather the dining setup.
-They may feel unsettled, dissatisfied or distracted by any number of physical attributes around them:
+They may feel unsettled, dissatisfied or distracted by certain surroundings::